Guide to Nursing Homes

 - Florida performs nursing home inspection reports every 9 to 15 months.
 These are surprise inspections performed by a team of surveyors.
 The nursing home is then given a licensure rating, and any problems are identified in the inspection report.

 - Florida law, the nursing home is required to make the most recent inspection report available in a public area at the nursing home so that it may be reviewed by patients and their families, or by any other person who asks for it.
-The level of staffing is crucial to good care.
+The level of staffing is crucial to proper care.

 Before deciding on a nursing home for a loved one, you should visit any facilities that you are considering.
 You can learn a great deal about nursing homes by visiting the facility and questioning and observing the staff.
 In addition to observing, you should interview staff members, residents and family members of residents.